Menu | History | Monastic Period | Site Map | Search | Contact | Copyright

 Alice at the entrance to the Peace Garden, Minneapolis, Spring 2001

 Through these sanctuaries the mystery of life and the immensity of cosmos invaded my consciousness drawing me ever more deeply into the awesome mystery of life and being alive.
 This heightened my experience of "being here", awakening me to the binding interconnections to each other, our dependence on the myriad forms of other life and the health of our mother earth.
-This experience has charged me with a spiritual strength and peace I had not known before.
+This experience has charged me with spiritual strength, peace, and acceptance of my human limits.
 It has brought me to embrace life more fully and to stand without any fear of the unknown.
 Yes, I can truly share the monastic greeting I learned as a monk at St. Vincent, "Peace be with you", Pax Tecum.